ryanpag3/discord-score-bot/README.md

 1. Tech debt impedes scaling possibilities while also requiring larger-than-necessary resources to do so.

-1. Syntax is poor and documentation is not easy to access.
+1. Command syntax is poor and documentation is not easy to access.

 ## Development